Q: Why are the poles not included with the Flexnet Dome purchase and need to be purchased separately by the customer?

 Q: How does the screen attach to the poles?

 A: There is no physical connection between the screen and the poles.
 The screen rests on the pole frame system.
-The lower edge of the screen can be rolled up and clamped (provided in kit) to the stretch cord (provided) placed on the outside of the top of the pool.
-The screen will stay in place during windy conditions and can be easily removed and reinstalled.
+The net part is only connected to the top of the pool with a cord and clamps provide in the kit.
+The lower edge of the screen can be rolled up and clamped to the stretch cord placed on the outside of the top of the pool.
+The net screen will stay in place during windy conditions and can be easily removed and reinstalled.

 Q: Can someone with low visibility put the Flexnet Dome Kit together?